Step 1: List Income, Expenses & Spending

-Getting your income and expenses down in writing helps you manage your money and spending behavior so you can fulfill your goals.
+Getting your income and expenses down in writing helps you manage your money and track your spending behavior so you can fulfill your goals.

 Your net income should be easy to list, including only the regular source (or sources) of income you expect to receive over time.
 Listing your expenses and spending, however, will require close attention.

 Download our Budgeting Worksheet found in our Money Management & Budgeting booklet to start building your monthly budget.

 Like many people, you may not know exactly how you spend all your money outside of covering obvious monthly payments for housing, an automobile, regular monthly bills, et cetera.

 This is why you should initially track your monthly spending - including purchases of little things such as coffee, candy, magazines, and cigarettes - when you first prepare a personal budget.

 You should track your spending for at least a month (or ideally for two to three months) as you are on the go everyday at home, at work, and at play.

 Find out how Credit Canada helps clients learn how to budget and save for the future.